 Characterizing Protein Aggregation With Orthogonal and Complementary Analytical Techniques

+Strategies for monitoring particles in biopharmaceutical formulations are essential in the development and manufacturing of safe, effective drug products.
 A central challenge with particle analysis in biotherapeutics is the wide size range of particles that may be present, including particles from the active pharmaceutical ingredient (API), as well as excipients and contaminants.
-These particles can be as small as a few nanometers (e.g., oligomer-sized protein aggregates, individual viruses) or large enough to be seen by the unaided eye (e.g., visible API aggregates).
+These particles can be as small as a few nanometers (e.g., oligomer-sized protein aggregates, individual viruses), in the subvisible range (1-100 µm), or large enough to be seen by the unaided eye (e.g., visible API aggregates).
 While several analytical techniques exist for particle monitoring, each can only analyze particles within a finite size range.
+Characterizing the entire particle content of a biotherapeutic sample would require using several different complementary analytical techniques to cover the potentially broad size range of particles present.

 Orthogonal and Complementary WP thumbnail